Nishal3/airbnb-warehousing/README.md

 ### 5.2 Creating a Crawler to Get the Blueprint of the Data for Both RDS and Redshfit

-**Expect to get an ~$0.20 bill after running these crawlers, Glue Crawlers are not an offered service for free tier**
+**Expect to get a ~$0.20 bill after running these crawlers, Glue Crawlers are not an offered service for free tier**

 Crawlers don't actually copy the data into Glue.
 They collect metadata about the data and store in the Glue Catalog.
 The data stores we "extract data" [not actual data, just metadata] from are stored in a Glue database.
 Refer to the [ official docs ][ official_glue_docs ] for more info.